At the end of every trip I take, I like to sit down and take stock of my experiences.

 Tonkotsu ramen from Ichiran Ramen in Tokyo

 A Japanese institution, Ichiran Ramen can be found throughout the country, and you should endeavour to visit at least once while you’re there.
 Ichiran specialises in tonkotsu ramen, which means you’re in for a pork-based broth, along with a ridiculous number of customisations to help you design your perfect bowl.
-You order from a vending machine, which felt very Japanese, and because Dave and I had no idea what we were doing, we chose to press a few random buttons and hope for the best.
-Next, we were led to our booths.
+You order from a vending machine, which felt very Japanese, and because I had no idea what I was doing, I chose to press a few random buttons and hope for the best.
+Next, I was led to my booth.

 Yes, at Ichiran, you eat solo, in your own little booth, with little walls surrounding your bowl as you eat.
 On the table in front of you, you’ll find a sheet of paper and a pencil, which allows you to modify your dish, specifying how strong you want your broth to be, the level of richness you enjoy, how firm you prefer your noodles to be, and which toppings make you happiest.
 Once you’ve slid your order to the waiting hand in front of you, you’re left to stare at the walls of your booth.